mitre/heimdall2/README.md

 `npm install -g heimdall-lite`

 Then, any subsequent `npx heimdall-lite` will use the local version and load much more quickly.

+#### Running via Docker

+It is also possible to run heimdall-lite using Docker, using the following command:

+`docker run -d -p 8080:80 heimdall-lite:release-latest`

+You can then access heimdall-lite via: localhost:8080

+If you would prefer to run the bleeding edge version of heimdall-lite, replace `heimdall-lite:release-latest` with `heimdall-lite:latest`.

 ### Running Heimdall Server